-- There are two ways to access the LTCSP survey: - Right click on the Event ID and select LTCSP from the drop down menu. - Right click on the Event ID, select Citation Manager, and click the LTCSP Survey button. - If you receive a warning message that the system is unable to connect to the server, click on the LTCSP button again to access the LTCSP survey.
+- There are two ways to access the LTCSP survey: - Right click on the Event ID and select LTCSP from the drop-down menu. - Right click on the Event ID, select Citation Manager, and click the LTCSP Survey button. - If you receive a warning message that the system is unable to connect to the server, click on the LTCSP button again and you should be able to access the LTCSP survey on the second try.